GoogleChrome/web-vitals/README.md

    */
   subpart: INPSubpart; //'input-delay' | 'processing-duration' | 'presentation-delay';
   /**
-   * The amount of time the slowest script intersected the INP duration.
+   * The amount of time the longest script intersected the INP duration.
    */
   intersectingDuration: number;
 }